nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Mark an existing task as completed in iManager.
 A completed task gets transferred to the done list.

 Format: `done INDEX|NAME`
+> * Name is case insensitive.
 > * INDEX refers to the index number shown in the most recent listing of tasks.
 > * INDEX must be positive integer e.g 1, 2, 3.
-> * Marking an uncompleted task will change its status to completed while marking a completed task will change its status to uncompleted.
+> * Marking an uncompleted task will change its status to completed while marking a completed task will change its status to
+    uncompleted.
 > * Marked tasks in the current session can be reverted with the `undo` command.

 Examples: